MEADOW HIGH SCHOOL

 Mileage and subsistence allowances (where there is an agreed fixed rate) are submitted to the payroll provider to ensure correct treatment for tax, superannuation and national insurance.

-Cash takings such as trips money, lettings income and non uniform collections will be counted by a member of staff other than the Finance Manager and then immediately passed to the Finance Manager who will check and sign for the money.
+Cash takings such as trips money, lettings income and other/charity collections will be counted by a member of staff other than the Business Manager/Finance Officer and then immediately passed to the Finance Officer, who will check and sign for the money.

-The Finance Manager will record all income on SIMS FMS6 or the private fund accounting system.
+The Business Manage /Finance Officer will record all income on SIMS FMS or the private fund accounting system.
 All income is retained in the school safe prior to banking.

 The school will endeavour to receive all monies due from invoices raised.
 Once all attempts to recover monies have failed, the Governors are authorised to write off sums under £250.
 Write offs valued at over £250 must be referred to the Education Finance Officer.